metosin/komponentit/README.md

 - [ ] Publish on Clojars
 - [ ] There are some problems with action abstraction
   - Async action can update form-state only once
-- [ ] Port example project to Boot 2
 - [ ] DOCUMENTATION!

 ## Features / Goals